ytthuan/open-deep-research/README.md

 1. **Search Results Retrieval**: Using the Bing Search API, the app fetches comprehensive search results for the specified search term.
 2. **Content Extraction**: Leveraging JinaAI, it retrieves and processes the contents of the selected search results, ensuring accurate and relevant information.
 3. **Report Generation**: With the curated search results and extracted content, the app generates a detailed report using your chosen AI model (Gemini, GPT-4, Sonnet, etc.), providing insightful and synthesized output tailored to your custom prompts.
+4. **Knowledge Base**: Save and access your generated reports in a personal knowledge base for future reference and easy retrieval.

 Open Deep Research combines powerful tools to streamline research and report creation in a user-friendly, open-source platform.
 You can customize the app to your needs (select your preferred AI model, customize prompts, update rate limits, and configure the number of results both fetched and selected).